YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Enjoy Your New Hair

 Third, think about hydration and safety.
 If you feel faint, sweaty, confused, very weak, or unable to keep fluids down, the issue is no longer only graft anxiety.
 It becomes a general recovery problem that needs attention.
+If loose stools appear with the same dehydration pattern, read diarrhea in early hair transplant recovery and include the medicine timing and symptom details in your message.

 If you are alone in a hotel room after surgery, call the clinic earlier rather than waiting until you are exhausted.
 It is easier to correct the plan while you are still alert.

 If vomiting happens after a specific tablet, tell the clinic the exact medicine name, dose, timing, and whether you took it with food.
 Do not take extra pain medicine to force comfort.
 Do not double a missed dose because you vomited.
-Do not mix anti-nausea tablets, sleep aids, antihistamines, or alcohol without medical advice.
+Do not mix nausea tablets, sleep aids, antihistamines, or alcohol without medical advice.

 Diamond Hair Clinic information card comparing one vomiting episode with warning signs after hair transplant